Our Legacy - Col. Jirayr H. Zorthian

 Jirayr Zorthian was born in Turkish Armenia in 1911.
 As such, he was fortuitously positioned to experience the Armenian Genocide, which followed soon after.
 He and his immediate family, although psychically scarred, miraculously survived the experience.
 They immigrated to the United States in 1922 settling in New Haven, Connecticut.

-Following his graduation from Yale he was granted a fellowship to study abroad and he traveled around Europe and North Africa for several years in the 1930s, studying art, architecture and experiencing the rise of fascism in Italy, Germany and Spain.
+After his graduation from Yale he was granted a fellowship to study abroad, travelling across Europe and North Africa for several years in the 1930s.
+There he studied art and architecture, while also experiencing the rise of fascism in Italy, Germany and Spain.
 He returned to participate in Franklin Roosevelt’s WPA projects for artists, becoming a muralist of some note.
-A number of his murals survive to this day in State capitals and in Post offices on the East Coast and in the south.
+A number of his murals survive to this day, in State capitals and in Post offices on the East Coast and in the South.

-Over time Jirayr created a number of different buildings and assembly spaces which reflect the unique esthetic that he developed; building with concrete, river rock, broken concrete and telephone poles.
+Over time Jirayr created a number of different buildings and assembly spaces which reflect the unique aesthetic that he developed; building with broken concrete, river rock, and telephone poles.

 Jirayr died January 6, 2004 at 92 years old after having spent the past 57 years working on his ranch.
 His wife Dabney died 2 years later.
 He is survived by his children Barry, Seyburn, Toby, Alan and Alice.
-His son Alan is living on the property.
+His son Alan currently lives on and manages the property.